-In 2021, the Corporation applied to the Federal Emergency Management Agency (FEMA) for eligible 2020 expenses.
-The application was approved and funding of \$5,742,262 was obligated and recorded as FEMA funding in the accompanying consolidated statement of operations and changes in net assets to offset eligible expenses in accordance with the terms and conditions of the funding source.
-As of December 31, 2021, \$4,902,373 of this funding was received and the remaining \$839,889 was recorded as a receivable and is included in the accompanying consolidated statement of financial position.
+In 2021, the Corporation applied to the Federal Emergency Management Agency (FEMA) for eligible expenses.
+The application was approved and funding of \$2,236,500 and \$5,742,262 was obligated and recorded as FEMA funding in the accompanying consolidated statements of operations and changes in net assets to offset eligible expenses in accordance with the terms and conditions of the funding source as of December 31, 2022 and 2021, respectively.
+As of December 31, 2022, \$7,180,886 of this funding was received to date and the remaining \$797,876 was recorded as a receivable and is included in accounts receivable, net in the accompanying consolidated financial statements.

-Paycheck Protection Program and Subsequent Event
+Paycheck Protection Program